-When one thinks of palmiers, the delightful sweet, flaky cookies also known as elephant ears come to mind.
-These palmiers cookies are all of that but also with a touch of comforting, caramelized cinnamon.
+When one thinks of palmiers, the delightfully sweet, flaky cookies also known as elephant ears come to mind.
+These palmiers cookies are all of that but also with a touch of comforting caramelized cinnamon.
 You can whip up this cinnamon palmiers recipe ultra-fast, so they're perfect treats for last-minute gatherings or an untamed sweet tooth.

 02 of 07